 We are temporary caretakers who do not matter until the system says they need us to step in and become more than just foster parents.
 Until that point, we get to have our names run through the mud, get lied about, and practically get spit on and ignored.

 But, guess what?
 We aren’t doing any of this for ourselves.
-We have and continue to do what we do for these kids who have no voice or rights in this United States of America.
+We have and continue to do what we do not for ourselves, but for kids who have no voice or rights in this United States of America.
 Before a huge change is made, how many kids have to die, have to grow up in horror and filth, or have to be arrested because they chose the same path as their parents?

 When is this system going to be focused on the child as the victim instead of the abuser?
 When?
 We are just foster parents as I’ve heard it said just as recently as yesterday, but we are also humans.
 We are humans who care about the well being of children who have been dealt a hard hand in life.